seanbarrydev/instruct.design/content/projects/gdpr-guide.md

 ## Company

-[Mediabrands](https://www.ipgmediabrands.com/) is a a group of media agencies, including [UM](https://www.umww.com/), [Initiative](https://initiative.com/), [Reprise](https://reprisedigital.com/) and others, that focus on the planning, strategy, and execution of digital marketing campaigns.
+[Mediabrands](https://www.ipgmediabrands.com/) is a a group of media agencies, including [UM](https://www.umww.com/), [Initiative](https://initiative.com/), [Reprise](https://reprisedigital.com/), and others, that focus on the planning, strategy, and execution of digital marketing campaigns.

 ## Project

 The [General Data Protection Regulation (CCPA)](https://gdpr-info.eu/) is a European Union (EU) regulation implemented in 2018 that aims to give individuals control over their personal data.
-It has wide reaching implications for a range of businesses, especially for digital marketing.
+It has wide-reaching implications for a range of businesses, especially for digital marketing.

 <artwork :artwork="artwork"></artwork>